Features of Mini Program Plug-Ins

 The access process is as follows:

-|Payment Mode||Applicable Scope||Typical Usage Scenario||Access Process|
+|Payment Model||Applicable Scope||Application Scenario||Access Process|

-|Service provider||A plugin involves providing vendors with services such as sale of goods and fee collection.
-In other word, products for sale are not provided by plugin developers.||An e-commerce platform provides shelves, shopping carts, and services for vendors, while a catering platform provides meal ordering and payment services for offline vendors.||1.
+|Service provider||Plug-ins that provide services such as commodity sales and fee collection on behalf of contracted merchants.
+In other word, commodities are not provided by plug-in developers.||The e-commerce platform provides shelves, shopping carts, and other services for contracted merchants, and the catering platform provides ordering and payment services for offline contracted merchants.||1.
 Apply to become a WeChat Pay service provider.
-For more information, see the WeChat Pay Service Provider Function Introduction and WeChat Pay Service Provider Access Guide. |
+See Feature Description of the WeChat Pay Service Provider and Access Guide to the WeChat Pay Service Provider. |

 All Mini Programs

-Use a plugin in Mini Program code
+Use a plug-in in Mini Program code

-For more information, see the Plugin Development Document.
+For more information, see Plug-In Development Documentation.